ruricolist/cl-libstemmer/README.md

 functions.
 Bear in mind that loading a stemmer is relatively
 expensive: for best results, stem in large batches.

+Besides libstemmer itself, CL-LIBSTEMMER also includes the lists of stop words compiled by the Snowball project.

+     (libstemmer:stop-word-p "is" :es) => T

 [snowball]: http://snowball.tartarus.org/index.php